Rachael Price, ‘They All Laughed’ (the whole song)

 Come on, give it a chance!.
 No dedicated SoTW to these gals (yet), but we have explored the Finnishish band Folk‘Avant in SoTW 264, Nordic Roots music in general in SoTW 71 about Lyy, and their cousins The Bulgarian State Radio and Television Women’s Choir (Le Mystere des Voix Bulgares) – SoTW 30.

-Scandinavian singers.
-And in two weeks, Maestro Peder Karlsson is coming to our shores, so you know who I’m going to be listening to: the young The Real Group.
-Here they are in a favorite of mine, written by Neil Hefti for Count Basie’s seminal album “Atomic Basie”.
+Here’s one of my favorite cuts by the wonderful The Real Group, written by Neil Hefti for Count Basie’s seminal album “Atomic Basie”.
 Here’s SoTW 168 on ‘Girl Talk’, another great song by Hefti.
 And here’s SoTW 101, featuring Kurt Elling’s version of ‘Li’l Darling’.

 The human voice.
 The only instrument created by God.
 You listen to the young The Real Group, and you know He really knew what He was doing.

 Well, that’s easy.
 The Real Group inspired the entire genre of Modern A Cappella, of which I’m a proud devotee.
-Four years ago, together with my partner and buddy Ron Gang, I formed Vocalocity, a 40-voice rock choir/power vocal ensemble.
-I’ve written about us in SoTW 207.
+In 2012, together with my partner and buddy Ron Gang, I formed Vocalocity, a 40-voice rock choir/power vocal ensemble.
+I’ve written about them in SoTW 207.

-One of the many aspects of the group that I’m very proud of is that we sing pretty much only scores that were custom-written for us by the greatest arrangers of this genre in the world.
-We also get a big kick out of commissioning foreigners, especially them Nords, to revisit classic Israeli rock-pop standards.
+One of the many aspects of the group that I’m very proud of is that they sing pretty much only scores that were custom-written by the greatest arrangers of this genre in the world.
+I used to get a big kick out of commissioning foreigners, especially them Nords, to revisit classic Israeli rock-pop standards.

 So here’s a brand-new studio recording of Vocalocity singing ‘Nueiba’ by Shlomo Gronich.
 It’s arranged by the wonderful Ms Line Groth Riis.
 Here’s Gronich’s original.